Back to overview

 Does your firm run a vacation scheme?

-Weil runs two vacation schemes – one in spring and one in summer.
+Weil runs two in-person vacation schemes – one in spring and one in summer.
 Both schemes are two weeks long and participants get paid £750 per week.
-The vacation scheme is a great way to get a taste for what life as a trainee at Weil would be like, and following the vacation scheme, you’ll be considered for a training contract at the firm.
+The vacation scheme is a great way to get a taste for what life as a trainee at Weil would be like.
+Following the vacation scheme, you’ll be considered for a training contract at the firm.

 How important is your vacation scheme as part of the recruitment process?

-We recruit the majority of our trainees from our vacation schemes.
-It’s an invaluable experience for candidates to gain exposure to the firm for two weeks.
-It’s also a two-way process – we get the opportunity to assess the participants, but they also have the chance to get a feel for the firm and see whether Weil is a place they’d like to work.
+We recruit the vast majority of our trainees from our vacation schemes.
+It’s an invaluable experience for candidates to gain exposure to the firms work and culture for two weeks.
+It’s also a two-way process – we get the opportunity to assess the participants but they also have the chance to get a feel for the firm and see whether Weil is a place they’d like to pursue their career.
 The most important part of a vacation scheme is your attitude – we’re looking for people that are proactive and enthusiastic, and demonstrate potential.
-With our small trainee intake and lean deal teams, trainees are an integral part of the firm, and during the vacation scheme, you’ll get involved in trainee level tasks.
+With our small trainee intake and lean deal teams, trainees are an integral part of the firm and during the vacation scheme, you’ll get first-hand exposure to trainee-level tasks.

 What kind of work can candidates expect to experience during the vacation scheme?

 Candidates can expect to get involved in real-life trainee tasks.
 They’re allocated work by their supervisor relating to matters that they’re working on, which may include reviewing documents and contracts or getting involved in client calls.
 Therefore, your contribution is important and we want you to demonstrate that you can step up to the challenge.
-To show you’re proactive, you can offer to help people in the team you’re in and willingly take on work.
-Some of these tasks might be unfamiliar to you but we’re looking for people that are keen learners and are receptive to feedback.
-At a firm like Weil you get a lot of responsibility as a trainee.
+We want participants to be proactive and show they’re a team player, while also demonstrating their desire for the opportunity to be a trainee at Weil.
+At Weil you get a lot of responsibility as a trainee.

-Vacation scheme participants also take part in a number of assessments, which include a group client pitch presentation and a group negotiation exercise, which allows them to collaborate with other participants in addition to an individual pro bono research project.
-Pro bono is a big part of what we do at Weil – it really is ingrained in our culture.
-Therefore, vacation scheme participants learn about the kind of pro bono work they can expect to get involved in during their training contract.
+Vacation scheme participants also take part in a number of assessments, which include a group client pitch presentation and a group negotiation exercise, which allows them to collaborate with other participants.

 What key skills does your firm look for in candidates when they apply?

-A career at Weil is challenging, technical and requires trainees to work under pressure.
-With this in mind, we’re looking for bright candidates who can use their initiative, are comfortable in the spotlight and thrive when challenged and placed out of their comfort zone.
+Hard-working, determined and the ability to work under pressure.
+We’re looking for bright candidates who can use their initiative, thrive in a challenge and are driven.
 Successful candidates will need to be business-minded with plenty of entrepreneurial flair and commercial acumen, as well as the ability to work effectively in a team.

 What’s your favourite TV show?